chlyyyy/odin-recipes/README.md

 # odin-recipes
 Assignment from TOP.
 To create a recipe website.
-Let's go Intan!